 - Facilities and Maintenance Staff: Needed to ensure buildings and grounds are cleaned, disinfected, etc. on a regular basis.
-Shifts would be staggered to follow social distancing guidelines. - o Director of Facilities, Maintenance Mechanics, Grounds, Custodians, Cleaning Staff - District Office Personnel: Would follow a rotational schedule to ensure the continuity of payroll, benefits, communications, etc. - Superintendent, Business Official, District Clerk/Confidential Secretary, Accounts Payable Clerk, Account Clerk-Typist - Technology Department Staff: Would support the hardware/software/etc. needs of staff and students to ensure that remote learning needs are met. - Technology Coordinator as well as Information Technology Support Technician I or Information Technology Support Technician II - Building and/or District Administrators and Office Staff: Would work a limited number of days per week to ensure the continuity of learning, communications, etc. - Principals, Director of Pupil Personnel Services, Director of Student Learning, Curriculum, and Assessment, and Assistant Principal/Data Coordinator - Typists, Clerks, Information Technology Support Technician I or Information Technology Support Technician II - Transportation Department and Food Service Department: Would follow a rotational schedule if required to provide students with meals or devices for remote learning.
-Food Service Director, Cooks, Food Service Helpers - Transportation Supervisor, Head Bus Driver, Bus Drivers, Bus Monitors - Other Faculty and Staff: Depending on guidance from New York State and/or the Department of Health, and local contractual language, other faculty and staff members would perform their work responsibilities in-person or remotely.
+Shifts would be staggered to follow social distancing guidelines. - o Director of Operations, Maintenance Mechanics, Grounds, Custodians, Cleaning Staff - District Office Personnel: Would follow a rotational schedule to ensure the continuity of payroll, benefits, communications, etc. - Superintendent, Business Official, District Clerk, Accounts Payable Clerk - Technology Department Staff: Would support the hardware/software/etc. needs of staff and students to ensure that remote learning needs are met. - Director of Technology, Professional Development and Instruction as well as Computer Services Assistants - Building and/or District Administrators and Office Staff: Would work a limited number of days per week to ensure the continuity of learning, communications, etc. - o Principals, Director of Pupil Personnel Services, Director of Student Learning, Curriculum, and Assessment, Assistant Principal/Data Coordinator - Typists, Clerks, Computer Services Assistant - Transportation Department and Food Service Department: Would follow a rotational schedule if required to provide students with meals or devices for remote learning. - o Food Service Director, Cooks, Food Service Helpers - o Transportation Supervisor, Head Bus Driver, Bus Drivers, Bus Monitors - Other Faculty and Staff: Depending on guidance from New York State and/or the Department of Health, and local contractual language, other faculty and staff members would perform their work responsibilities in-person or remotely.